Romaixn/cbz-converter/README.md

 ./cbz-converter "Series Name"
 ```

-This will rename all CBR/CBZ files to the format "Series Name T01.cbz", "Series Name T02.cbz", etc., based on the tome/volume number detected in the original filename.
+This will rename all CBR/CBZ/PDF files to the format "Series Name T01.cbz", "Series Name T02.cbz", etc., based on the tome/volume number detected in the original filename.

 ## 🎭 How It Works

-1. 📂 Scans the current directory for CBR and CBZ files
+1. 📂 Scans the current directory for CBR, CBZ, and PDF files
-2. 📤 Extracts the contents of each archive
+2. 📤 Extracts the contents of each archive or PDF
 3. 🔢 Renames image files with leading zeros (e.g., 1.jpg → 001.jpg)
 4. 📝 If a series name is provided, renames the files with a consistent naming pattern
 5. 🔄 For CBR files: Creates a new CBZ archive and deletes the original CBR
+6. 📄 For PDF files: Extracts images, creates a CBZ archive, and deletes the original PDF
-6. 🗜️ For CBZ files: Recompresses the archive with the renamed files
+7. 🗜️ For CBZ files: Recompresses the archive with the renamed files
-7. 🧹 Cleans up temporary extraction directories
+8. 🧹 Cleans up temporary extraction directories

 ## 🤝 Contributing